Smith leads Furman against VMI

 Greenville, South Carolina; Saturday, 12 p.m.
 EST

-BOTTOM LINE: Furman hosts VMI after Pjay Smith Jr. scored 32 points in Furman’s 80-72 victory over the Samford Bulldogs.
+BOTTOM LINE: Furman plays VMI after Pjay Smith Jr. scored 32 points in Furman’s 80-72 victory over the Samford Bulldogs.

 The Paladins have gone 11-3 in home games.
-Furman ranks third in the SoCon with 24.6 defensive rebounds per game led by Smith averaging 3.5.
+Furman is fifth in the SoCon with 9.6 offensive rebounds per game led by Ben Vanderwal averaging 2.3.

-The Keydets are 7-8 in conference play.
-VMI ranks ninth in the SoCon with 8.6 offensive rebounds per game led by Augustinas Kiudulas averaging 2.3.
+The Keydets are 7-8 against conference opponents.
+VMI is sixth in the SoCon with 13.0 assists per game led by Tan Yildizoglu averaging 3.9.

 Rickey Bradley, Jr. is averaging 15.8 points and 1.5 steals for the Keydets.
-Kiudulas is averaging 14.5 points over the last 10 games.
+Augustinas Kiudulas is averaging 14.5 points and six rebounds over the last 10 games.

 LAST 10 GAMES: Paladins: 5-5, averaging 75.5 points, 34.6 rebounds, 16.9 assists, 6.2 steals and 3.5 blocks per game while shooting 43.3% from the field.
 Their opponents have averaged 74.4 points per game.